-The agreement reached through negotiation or through mediation is not legally binding until it forms part of a Court Order or Financial Agreement.
+Remember, any informal agreement reached isn’t legally binding until formalised, either as a Court Order or a Financial Agreement.